Have you had a website built for you but you’re not too convinced that it’s doing a great job at bringing in sales or generating leads?

 Often we take for granted that our website should just magically work on any device and then we get a shock when we find a major issue on tablet or mobile phone.

 Be sure to test your website out on as many different devices as possible.
 At a minimum?
 Make sure you’ve tested your website on desktop, laptop, tablet (portrait and landscape) and mobile.
+Ideally, you should test on different types of tablets and mobiles too.
+Just because your website looks good on an iPhone X, doesn’t mean it’s going to look good on a Samsung Galaxy S20.

 Some things to look out for when testing your website on smaller devices: